 Honorable Mention: HORI D-Pad Controller

-HORI D-Pad Controller (L) (Mario) Officially Licensed - Nintendo Switch
+Hori Nintendo Switch D-Pad Controller (L) (Super Mario) By - Officially Licensed By Nintendo - Nintendo Switch

 HORI's D-Pad Controller is a great solution to the long-standing problem of the left Joy-Con's d-pad.